-TL;DR — go to Howto section to make WatchData PROXKey work with emSigner in GNU/Linux system.
+TL;DR — go to the Howto section to make WatchData PROXKey work with emSigner in GNU/Linux system.

 Hardware tokens with digital signature are used for filing various financial documents in Govt of India portals.
 The major tokens supported by eMudhra are WatchData ProxKey, ePass 2003, Aladdin, Safenet, TrustKey etc. Many of these hardware tokens come (in CDROM image mode) with drivers and utilities to manage the signatures, unfortunately only in Windows platform.